 † Parentheses indicate speculation grant awarded to certain grantees, prior to the completion of the S-process round.
 If the speculation grant amount was higher than the S-process recommendation, it subsumed the S-process recommendation, so only the speculation grant amount is meant to be granted.
 If the speculation grant was less, it was deducted from the S-process recommendation, so the total granted is meant to be the amount of the S-process recommendation.

 “*” Asterisks demarcate grants that were “controversial” in that one or more recommenders wished to publically disendorse the grant.
 Multiple asterisks correspond to multiple disendorsements.
+(There were no asterisks this round.)

 Note that the S-process system is designed to generally favor funding things that at least one recommender is excited to fund, rather than things that every recommender is excited to fund.
 As such, the grant recommendations above do not especially represent the “average” opinion of the group in any sense.